Mickey Muñoz

 What do you love about surfing?

 The “stoke” I had on my first wave has never worn off.
-There are no bad days— only a poor choice of equipment and a lousy attitude!
+There are no bad waves — only a poor choice of equipment and a lousy attitude!
 When you ride a wave, it’s all reflex.
 It’s a creative, spontaneous act.
 It’s living about as free as you can live.
 It’s non-think.
 In that moment, you are in harmony with the heartbeat of the earth.

 Tell us more.